Walk London in the

 From a very early age Dickens loved to walk around London, absorbing its different atmospheres, taking in its sights, sounds and smells; observing its people; and marveling at the hustle, bustle and sheer exuberance of its streets.
 He loved to explore its hidden nooks and crannies and he found inspiration in some of the city's most down-at-heel and notorious neighbourhoods.

 Each of the places he visited, all of the scenes he witnessed, and every person he encountered on his numerous exploratory London walks would lodge in his memory where they would be filed away until, sometimes years later, they would resurface to fire his imagination and inspire him in the creation of a host of immortal characters and timeless literary scenarios.

 Such was his eye for detail that it is still possible to take to the streets of London armed with books such as Oliver Twist, David Copperfield, Bleak House and A Christmas Carol, and see the streets through which you are walking just as they would have appeared to the residents of the Victorian Metropolis.

-YOU'LL EXPLORE LONDON WITH DICKENS CHARACTERS
+YOU'LL EXPLORE WITH DICKENS'S IMMORTAL CHARACTERS

 On each one of his walks through Dickensian London Richard will use extensive quotes from Dickens's novels and episodes from Dickens life to bring the streets through which you will be walking vividly to life.